mtfurlan/py3-CHIRP/README.md

 py3-CHIRP is a fork of the py3 branch of the official CHIRP project with some syntax fixes that seem to be leftover from Python2.

+py3-CHIRP will use the wxPython GUI toolkit.
+Code using the Gtk GUI will be migrated.

 ## Dependencies

 py3-CHIRP has been tested in Python3.9 on various platforms.
 Known dependencies that don't come out of the box with Python are as follows: